 Internode no-contract NBN plans

 Internode is a direct subsidiary of its bigger brother iiNet.
 Internode was one of the originators of ADSL2+ internet, and now features as a top telco for NBN.
 Unlimited data starts at $69.99 a month on Internode’s Silver NBN 25 plan, and NBN 12, NBN 50 and NBN 100 speed tiers are also available (labelled ‘Bronze’, ‘Gold’, and ‘Platinum’ respectively).
 Customers can choose from a six-month contract, or be flexible with a month-to-month plan.

 There are no activation or setup fees, but if you’d like an optional modem, you’ll pay $99.99 upfront on no-contract plans.
-Users can also bundle in a Fetch entertainment pack from $5 extra per month, with additional channel packs from $6.
+Users can also bundle in a Fetch entertainment pack on eligible plans, with additional channel packs from $6.

 TPG no-contract NBN plans

 TPG has ditched all contracts across its NBN range, now offering all plans on a monthly basis only.
 There’s no activation fees on TPG plans, however if you opt for an included modem you will need to pay a $99.95 setup fee.
 You can avoid this fee by signing up with a BYO modem.